MattiSG/Watai/CONTRIBUTING.md

 Since Watai's integration tests (exit codes checks, CLI options) are long and little prone to fail suddenly, they are not executed in the default `test` command.

-To execute all tests, including the longer ones, to ensure no regression was made, use the `--exhaustive` option:
+To execute all tests, including the longer ones, to ensure no regression was made, use the following command:

 	npm run test-exhaustive